A Bayesian Take on Gaussian Process Networks: Bayesian Structure Inference for GPNs

 If a variable $X$ has no parents then the Gram matrix of the kernel is zero and the score function reduces to a Gaussian marginal likelihood.
 Since the above score function is generally intractable, one option is to use Monte Carlo (MC) approaches such as bridge sampling \citep{bridgesampling} to approximate it.
 Bridge sampling employs a Gaussian proposal distribution $g$ and a bridge function $h$ chosen to minimize the MSE of the resulting estimator.
 The bridge sampling estimator of (\ref{thescore}) is then defined as

 The estimator is also a function of samples from the posterior of the hyperparameters $p(\Theta\,\vert\,x,\textrm{Pa}_X)$, which can easily be obtained via MCMC sampling.
 One can show that other approaches such as importance sampling or harmonic mean are special cases of bridge sampling \citep{bridgetutorial}.
-MC methods based on bridge sampling provide asymptotically unbiased estimators for the marginal likelihood \citep{Wong2020} but can become computationally expensive in high dimensions (i.e.\ for large parent sets).
+MC methods based on bridge sampling provide consistent estimators for the marginal likelihood but may be biased for finite samples \citep{Wong2020}.
+Nonetheless, such methods can become computationally expensive in high dimensions (i.e.\ for large parent sets).

 Since sampling DAGs via MCMC requires computing a large number of scores of potential parent sets, which may not all be represented in the final sample, we avoid computing these expendable scores by first running the MCMC algorithm using a Laplace approximation of the score (\ref{thescore}) around the MAP value of $\Theta$: